orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 > **This is an updated manual.** If you need an earlier manual, it is available at [this link](/en/docs/quickstart-old).
 -->

 Welcome to this tutorial on building an app with Orchid!
-Admin panels and line of business applications are important for many web applications as they allow administrators to manage content, users, and other data.
+Admin panels and line of business applications are important for many web applications as they allow to manage content, users, and other data.

 In this tutorial, we will be creating a simple task list application to demonstrate some features of Orchid.
 This task list allows us to track all the tasks we need to complete, just like a traditional “to-do list”.